um-grex/grex-docs/content/english/support/_index.md

 We also provide small-group workshops on Research Computing topics when there is enough demand.
 Contact us if you are interested  in having a workshop on a particular topic.
 {{< /alert >}}

+## Help with this Website
+---

+The documentation is [hosted on Github](https://github.com/um-grex/grex-docs) and is open-source.
+If you see errors, inconsistencies or have other feedback, or want to add to this documentation, please do not hesitate to open an [issue](https://github.com/um-grex/grex-docs/issues) or create a pull request at the Github repository!

 ## Internal links
 ---